glcjr/glcjr/README.md

 - 👀 I work as a software developer.
 I write mostly in c# and vb.
 If it were up to me, it would always be c# but work has other ideas
 - 👀 I’m interested in .net, c++, c
 - 👀 I'm looking at several other languages: Python, Rust
-- 💕I prefer to write for the desktop over the web and mobile.
+- 💕I prefer to write for the desktop over the web and mobile but I don't think its going back.
-- 🤬 is typically my reaction to JavaScript and css and centering divs
 - 😵‍💫is what I was like taking Assembly Language
 - 😵is what its like to write XAML without a designer so @Microsoft better get its act together and get one for WINUI amd Maui